-- Has abused their position of trust. - Has violated a patient's rights or exploited a vulnerable person. - Has committed offences of a sexual nature, including involvement in child pornography. - Has committed offences involving violence. - Has been dishonest, including covering up their actions, especially when the dishonesty has been persistent. - Has put their own interests before those of patients. - Has persistently shown a lack of insight into the seriousness of their actions or the consequences. - Shows no potential for remediation.
+- Has seriously departed from the principles set out in the Osteopathic Practice Standards and in this guidance. - Has behaved in a way that is fundamentally incompatible with being an osteopath. - Has shown a reckless disregard for patient safety. - Has done serious harm to others, patients or otherwise, either deliberately or through incompetence, particularly when there is a continuing risk to patients. - Has abused their position of trust. - Has violated a patient's rights or exploited a vulnerable person. - Has committed offences of a sexual nature, including involvement in child pornography. - Has committed offences involving violence. - Has been dishonest, including covering up their actions, especially when the dishonesty has been persistent. - Has put their own interests before those of patients. - Has persistently shown a lack of insight into the seriousness of their actions or the consequences. - Shows no potential for remediation.